White’s Knights: Jack Holmes and His Friend as American Fairy Tale

 We were once again the enviable young couple, American aristocrats [...]
 I allowed as to how I’d published a novel, and the people from Cleveland I’d confided in told the others, and soon their nicknames for us were Scott and Zelda.
 We tried to ignore the warning those names suggested of alcoholic defeat and madness and enjoy their more glamorous associations (…) Maybe because the other members of the safari saw us as so princely, so adorable, we tried to live up to their perceptions.
 Alex looked smart in her dark safari suit […] She bought an absurdly colonial pith helmet that everyone admired, though its associations made the progressive Cleveland lady uneasy.
 Alex was relaxed and warm with the black servants (…)

 Unsavory as such passages may or may not be, they support Toni Morrison’s conception in Playing in the Dark of voiceless blackness as a crucial accessory to white identity, as enacted in American literature.
-Literary whiteness, so clearly exemplified in the classic works of such writers as Hemingway, Twain and Cather, seemingly can’t exist without it.
-Yet the anxious delineation of identity, whether in life or art, the impulse to define oneself against the other, the way straight adolescents call each another fag, is hardly restricted to Whiteness, though it has been manifested with gruesome familiarity to us in that particular vein.
-And so to fully answer the question of offensiveness is to ask—perhaps with a shudder—whether the denomination of any cultural identity, especially at the contested outer boundaries, is not always engaged in a somewhat de-humanizing process of othering.
+Canonical literary whiteness, exemplified in the classic works of such writers as Hemingway, Twain and Cather, seemingly can’t exist without it.
+Yet the anxious delineation of identity, whether in life or art, the impulse to define oneself against the other, the way straight male adolescents call each another fags, is hardly restricted to Whiteness, even if we're all too familiar with the violence of that particular version.
+To consider the question of offensiveness is to consider—fearfully enough—whether any distinct social or cultural identity, at the contested outer boundaries, is not always engaged in the somewhat de-humanizing process of "othering."

-In time, Will and Jack chafe inside their respective performances, as inside plaster casts, and it is the conversation each has with himself—when the ossified rituals fail—which seeks authentic voice.
-Having embraced (however imperfectly) the shadow aspects of themselves they once sought in each other, they become individuals of independent gravitation.
+In time, Will and Jack chafe inside their respective performances, as inside plaster casts, and it is the conversation each has with himself—when ossified ritual fails—that finds authentic voice.
+Having embraced (however imperfectly) shadow aspects of themselves they once sought in each other, they become individuals of independent gravity.
 Our last glimpse of Jack shows him smiling, nodding, “toward no one in particular.”
-Jack is finally freed from his need for an audience, having set aside that magic mirror of idealized reflection in others’ eyes.
-Pinocchio becomes a real boy.
-More to the point, Jack is no longer a protagonist, and he no longer needs us, his readers.
+Jack is freed from his need for an audience, having set aside the magic mirror of an idealized reflection in others’ eyes.
+Pinocchio becomes a real boy; Jack is no longer a protagonist, and so he no longer needs us, his readers.

-Meanwhile, out here in real life, construing such ungainly and unshapely experience, we all still need one other.
-If we desire soaring castles, somebody has to lay the bricks.
-If we desire whimsical topiaries, somebody has to trim them.
-As the apple of American idealism grew overripe, growing spots like that acne outbreak on Will Wright’s face, its consumers needed to ask what other fruits this tree might bear, what manner of soil might nurture such divergent roots.
-Now we’ve got to get ourselves, in Joni Mitchell’s phrase, back to the garden.
-As American identity further atomizes--as we become a nation of Others--there may be for us, as for Will and Jack, so few safe “ritual topics” that we end up saying things more real and personal than ever before.
+Meanwhile, here in real life, construing such ungainly and unshapely experience, we all still need one other.
+If we desire majestic castles, somebody has to lay the bricks.
+If we desire beautiful topiaries, somebody has to trim them.
+As the apple of American idealism overripened, growing spots like that acne outbreak on Will Wright’s face, its consumers needed to ask what other fruits this tree might bear, what manner of soil might nurture such divergent roots.
+We’ve got to get ourselves, in Joni Mitchell’s phrase, back to the garden.
+As national identity further atomizes--as we become a nation of Others--there may be for us, as for Will and Jack, so few safe “ritual topics” that we end up saying things more real and personal than before.